• Home

 • He who opens and no one shuts, and shuts and no one opens.

+Despite the appearance, Jesus is the ultimate keeper of the keys.
 The church of Philadelphia needed to know this.
-Faithful and true doesn't come from the wealth of a nation or the stability of the ground below them.
+Faithful and true don't come from the wealth of a nation or the stability of the ground below them.
 It doesn't come from a large church or a wealthy church.
-It's not from education, degrees, politics, heritage or bloodline.
+It’s not from education, degrees, politics, heritage, or bloodline.
 It comes from faith in Jesus.
-We would do well to meditate on that in our days where churches are splitting over politics and political agendas; in times where God's people are turning on each other over worldly things.
+We would do well to meditate on that in our days when churches are splitting over politics, cultural issues, and the color of the carpet.
+We live in times where we see churches becoming outright apostates to please people and powers of the world.

 I will lay on his shoulder;